-The trend away from on-premises dining to online ordering for takeout or delivery has accelerated over the past few years.
-Now, with more restaurants engaging customers and accepting orders and payments online, they must also adapt their security strategies to protect their businesses.
-Restaurant value-added resellers (VARs) and managed services providers may need to educate their clients about what it takes to secure restaurant operations online—and to answer questions including “What does a web application firewall do?”
+The trend from on-premises dining to online ordering for takeout or delivery has accelerated over the past few years.
+With more restaurants engaging customers and accepting orders and payments online, they must also adapt their security strategies to protect their businesses.
+Restaurant value-added resellers (VARs) and managed services providers may need to educate their clients about what it takes to secure restaurant operations online – and to answer questions including “What does a web application firewall do?”

-Tushar Richabadas, Senior Product Marketing Manager—Applications and Cloud Security, Barracuda, provides you with insights into which restaurants in your market will benefit from the protection of a web application firewall (WAF), how to communicate its value, and how VARs and MSPs can provide these solutions to their customers.
+Tushar Richabadas, Senior Product Marketing Manager – Applications and Cloud Security, Barracuda, shares insights about which restaurants will benefit from a web application firewall (WAF), how to communicate its value, and how VARs and MSPs can provide these solutions to their customers.

 Are web application firewalls deployed in most restaurants?

-Richabadas: For larger chain restaurants, yes—they operate bigger online properties that need more protection.
-Think a Dominos or Pizza Hut or Panera Bread—two of which had web application vulnerabilities in the past couple of years.
+Richabadas: For larger chain restaurants, they operate more extensive online properties that need more protection.
+Think of Dominos, Pizza Hut or Panera Bread – two of which had web application vulnerabilities in the past couple of years.

-Single restaurants or smaller chains most often use Software as a Service (SaaS) solutions like OpenTable to provide their online services.
-So, in many cases, they do not need a full WAF.
+Single restaurants or smaller chains typically use Software as a Service (SaaS) solutions like OpenTable to provide their online services.
+So, in many cases, they don’t need a full WAF.
 Most likely, they will either use the protection offered by the SaaS platform or a WAF-as-a-Service solution like Barracuda WAF-as-a-Service.

-What does a web application firewall do that makes it so important for restaurants accepting more online orders for takeout or delivery?
+What does a web application firewall do that makes it so crucial for restaurants accepting more online orders for takeout or delivery?

-Richabadas: If you look at restaurants and chains that have their own web application or mobile app for ordering, then having a WAF or WAF-as-a-Service is quite important to prevent attacks.
-These attacks could range from trying to order without paying to trying to breach their customer database to spreading ransomware into the restaurant’s network, causing it to shut down completely.
-Web and mobile application security are moving targets—having a WAF or WAF-as-a-Service in place ensures that attacks are easily blocked and data breaches are stopped.
+Richabadas: For restaurants and chains using a web application or mobile app for ordering, having a WAF or WAF-as-a-Service is essential to prevent attacks.
+These attacks could range from ordering without paying to breaching their customer database to spreading ransomware into the restaurant’s network, causing it to shut down completely.
+In addition, web and mobile application security are moving targets; having a WAF or WAF-as-a-Service in place ensures that attacks are easily blocked, and data breaches are stopped.